Frequently asked questions about the Canadian Athletes Now Fund:

 Canada as a country benefits from this fund in several ways.
 Our athletes are incredible role models — especially for our youth — they act as ambassadors to our country, and with consistent financial support, these athletes can continue inspiring future generations of proud Canadians.
 Perhaps Scott Russell, CBC Sports Commentator/Hockey Night In Canada puts it best: "The Canadian Athletes Now Fund is making a difference.
 It's the unseen hand in the grandstand which will help Canadian athletes live their dreams at the Olympics in 2004.
 The contribution we make to the efforts of those who will wear the maple leaf, is an investment in the national pride we so often take for granted.
 These athletes deserve our support, our good wishes and our financial backing.
 When they compete they make us all proud, and as a passionate fan of sport in this country, I'm delighted to endorse the Canadian Athletes Now Fund.”

 The Canadian Athletes Now Fund was established in 1997 to help send athletes to Sydney in 2000.
-The Fund has impacted the lives of hundreds of Canadian athletes enabling them to follow their world class dreams.
+CAN Fund has directly impacted the lives of hundreds of Canadian athletes enabling them to follow their world class dreams.
 CAN Fund also engages proud Canadians from coast to coast to invest in potential and become a part of an athlete’s journey.

 The Fund has many milestones to celebrate:

 - 1997- Fund Established, 1997 Inaugural Gala MFN (Currently Devils Martini)